robin-rpr/calos/CONTRIBUTING.rst

 The spec file, :code:`build` script, :code:`.rpmlintrc`, etc. come from the working directory, but the package source is from the specified commit.
-This is what enables us to make additional RPM releases for a given Charliecloud release (e.g. 0.9.7-2).
+This is what enables us to make additional RPM releases for a given Clearly release (e.g. 0.9.7-2).

 Corollaries of this policy are that RPM build configuration can be any or no